Everything you need to know about biophilic design

 According to CIPHR and a list of compiled studies, they provide the following benefits:

 What matters is that designing with natural elements brings tangible health benefits to employees in a workplace.
-A few plants don’t only improve the look but they clean the air, boost productivity, and reduce stress.
+A few plants don’t only improve the look but they boost productivity and reduce stress.

 Key principles of biophilic design